greenelab/meta-review/manuscript.md

 Based on our experience leading a recent open review [@16CgM2x0z], we discuss the advantages and challenges of open collaborative writing, a form of crowdsourcing [@12sHvZy1a].
 Our review manuscript [@PZMP42Ak] was code-named the Deep Review and surveyed deep learning's role in biology and precision medicine, a research area undergoing explosive growth.
-We initiated the Deep Review by creating a GitHub repository (<https://github.com/greenelab/deep-review>) to coordinate and manage contributions.
+We initiated the Deep Review in August 2016 by creating a GitHub repository (<https://github.com/greenelab/deep-review>) to coordinate and manage contributions.
 GitHub is a platform designed for collaborative software development that is adaptable for collaborative writing.
 From the start, we made the GitHub repository public under a [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://github.com/greenelab/deep-review/blob/master/LICENSE.md).
 We encouraged anyone interested to contribute by proposing changes or additions.
 Although we invited some specific experts to participate, most authors discovered the manuscript organically through conferences or social media, deciding to contribute without solicitation.
-In total, the Deep Review attracted 36 authors, who were not determined in advance, from 20 different institutions.
+In total, the Deep Review attracted 36 authors, who were not determined in advance, from 20 different institutions in less than two years.

 The Deep Review and other studies that subsequently adopted the Manubot platform were unequivocal successes bolstered by the collaborative approach.
 However, inviting wide authorship brought many technical and social challenges such as how to fairly distribute credit, coordinate the scientific content, and collaboratively manage extensive reference lists.
 The manuscript writing process we developed using the Markdown language, the GitHub platform, and our new Manubot tool for automating manuscript generation addresses these challenges.

-## Contribution workflow
+## Manubot contribution workflow

 There are many existing collaborative writing platforms ranging from rich text editors, which support Microsoft Word documents or similar formats, to LaTeX-based systems for technical writing [@AylLD9F8] such as [Overleaf](https://www.overleaf.com/) and [Authorea](https://www.authorea.com/).
 These platforms ideally offer version control, multiple permission levels, or other functionality to support multi-author document editing.